Chinese search engine SEO, local and international

 Political correctness

-China has rules and regulations regarding content.
+China has regulations governing content.
 If the content is politically incorrect, it is blocked in China and/or by the Chinese search engines.
 Make sure your website content is politically correct from the outset.
-Unblocking websites / IP addresses once blocked is very hard.
+Unblocking websites / IP addresses that have been blocked is very hard.

-For more information, please see Chinese ICP certification
+For more information, please see the Chinese ICP certification

 Blocked website

-Some international website content is blocked, and access time is slowed down.
-This includes international social media, Google, YouTube, etc. If you have blocked embedded content, your Chinese search engine ranking will be seriously affected.
+Some international website content is blocked, and access times are slowed.
+This includes international social media platforms, such as Google and YouTube.
+If you have blocked embedded content, your Chinese search engine ranking will be seriously affected.

-The Chinese search engine SERP allows you to add Chinese language to your SEO.
+The Chinese search engine SERP enables you to incorporate the Chinese language into your SEO strategy.

-Review each Chinese search to see what options are available.
+Review each Chinese search to determine the available options.
 Given its market share, Baidu and Shenma are recommended if you sell consumer products.

 Search engine tools, services and add-ons

-All Chinese search engines have additional functionality or services, e.g. Baidu Maps.
-Adding these services to your website will help with search engine ranking.
+All Chinese search engines offer additional functionality or services, such as Baidu Maps.
+Adding these services to your website can help improve your search engine ranking.

-Look at each Chinese search engine offering and again start with Baidu and Shenma in your review.
+Review each Chinese search engine offering, starting with Baidu and Shenma.

 WeChat, a search engine?